 Ouch.

-(By the way, if you don’t have your 5 years in, there is the opportunity to rollover gain under Section 1045 of the IRC, but the details of 1045 are for another post.)
+By the way, if you don’t have your 5 years in, there is the opportunity to rollover gain under Section 1045 of the IRC.

-Thus, our advice is to think carefully about the potential Section 1202 benefit when you form your company.
-Don’t rush in to S corporation status.
+Think carefully about the potential Section 1202 benefit when you form your company and don’t rush to become an S corporation.

 Make an informed choice though, after considering all of this.